Esri’s Cloud-Based Mapping Platform AGOL

 For example, the spyglass template gives step-by-step instructions.

-Upload your own data from your computer.
+Upload your own data from your personal computer.
 Alternatively, you can select a web services or data from ArcGIS Online.

 Select your base maps, change symbols, customize pop-ups and share.
 As you can see, ArcGIS Online requires zero programming skills because there are templates available for you to get started right away.